JackShew/cs326-final-delta/docs/final.md

 ***Grub Gauge***

-A web app that programatically renders user generated and web scraped dishes from UMass's 4 dinning halls - enabling the Umass community to crowdsource the best dishes from the #1 dinning in the nation.
-As the only food ranking website for UMass Amherst, we want to provide the most relevant dinning information  for anyone on our campus.
+A web app that programatically renders user generated and web scraped dishes from UMass's 4 dining halls - enabling the Umass community to crowdsource the best dishes from the #1 dining in the nation.
+As the only food ranking website for UMass Amherst, we want to provide the most relevant dining information for anyone on our campus.

 Fall 2022